-Gaumont Opera Premiere
+Gaumont Opera - Cote Premiere

-No one has favorited this theater yet
+2 people favorited this theater

 It was one of the most important first run movie theatres in Paris at that time.
 The design featured a huge curved lobby with stained glass windows leading to the big auditorium which had club armchairs.
 However, due to two large columns in the auditorium space, the size of the screen was limited.

 In the 1980’s, the Gaumont France chain took over and divided the Berlitz including the restaurant (the former newsreel house) into six small screens.
-The place lost its orignal design and was not attractive.
+The place lost its original design and was not attractive.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.